Quebec Remparts: Revived Remparts

 The current Remparts franchise was granted for the 1990–91 season and was known as the Beauport Harfangs, a suburb in the Quebec City metropolitan area.
 In 1997 the team moved to Quebec City, playing two seasons at PEPS on the campus of Laval University between 1997 and 1999.
 In 1999 the team moved into the Colisée de Québec.

 On May 28, 2006, the Remparts won the Memorial Cup, beating the Moncton Wildcats 6–2 in the finals.
 Then-head coach Patrick Roy became the seventh coach to win the Cup in his first year as head coach, and the first to do so since Claude Julien of the Hull Olympiques in 1997.
 It was also the first time in Memorial Cup history that the finals involved two teams from the QMJHL.
 Quebec also won the Cup without winning a League championship and without hosting the event, another first in Memorial Cup history.

 On November 27, 2014, the Remparts were sold to Quebecor for an estimated price between $20 million and $25 million.
 The Remparts were chosen to be the host of the 2015 Memorial Cup.
-They defeated the Rimouski Océanic in tie-breaker 5-2, but got eliminated by the Kelowna Rockets in the semi-finals 9-3.
+They defeated the Rimouski Océanic in tie-breaker 5-2, but were eliminated by the Kelowna Rockets in the semi-finals 9-3.
 The team moved to Centre Vidéotron on September 12, 2015.

+On June 4, 2023, the Remparts won the Memorial Cup, beating the Seattle Thunderbirds 5–0 in the championship game; head coach Patrick Roy had previously announced that this was his last year as head coach, thus completing the book end to his first year Cup win.